jsenv/file-size-impact/readme.md

 `@jsenv/file-size-impact` analyses a pull request impact on specific files size.
 This analysis is posted in a comment of the pull request on GitHub.

-- Can be integrated into GitHub workflow, Jenkins, Travis, ...
+- Catch file size impacts before merging a pull request
 - Track compressed file size
-- Tracking groups to match your project needs
+- Regroup file into groups to match your project needs
+- Can be added to any workflow like a GitHub workflow

 # Pull request comment

 This section shows pull request comment and how to read _group summary_ and _size impact_ sections.

-_Screenshot of a pull request comment:_
+_Screenshot of a pull request comment_

 ![screenshot of pull request comment](./docs/comment-collapsed.png)

-_Screenshot when comment is expanded:_
+_Screenshot when comment is expanded_

 ![screenshot of pull request comment expanded](./docs/comment-expanded.png)